Agriculture

 Looking for an expert to advise you on your agriculture questions?
 Please fill out the form and attach relevant photographs concerning your agriculture issues.
 Your inquiry will be responded to by an Extension staff member. https://extension.wisc.edu/agriculture/ask-an-agriculture-question/

-FARM SOIL SAMPLING – UW SOIL LAB website
+FARM SOIL SAMPLING – UW SOIL LAB

 • Routine Analysis: $8 per sample.
 Includes pH, lime requirement, organic matter, phosphorus, potassium, and nutrient recommendations.